gmac/graphql-breadth-exec/README.md

 While bigger responses will always take longer to process, the workload is your own business logic with very little GraphQL execution overhead.
 Other advantages:

-* Eliminates the need for DataLoader promises, because resolvers are inherently batched.
+* Eliminates boilerplate need for DataLoader promises, because resolvers are inherently batched.
-* Executes via flat queuing without deep recursion and huge call stacks.
+* Executes via flat queuing without deep recursion and large call stacks.